Suma-Marri/GroundHogDay/README.md

 ### Results
-Unfortunately, it doesn’t look like groundhogs are very good at predicting the weather.
+Unfortunately, it doesn’t look like groundhogs are very good at predicting the weather. :frowning_face: